How to build your money confidence

 The best way to get started is to write everything down in one place so you can see exactly how much money goes in and out of your current account each month.
 If you don’t already have a budget for your monthly spending, such as food and travel costs, read our guide on

 If you use online banking, your bank’s app might already label your spending into categories, such as entertainment, groceries and clothes shopping, so you can see an overview of your spending patterns and set budgets.
-If your bank’s app doesn’t provide this, you might find a free budgeting app, such as Yolt or Money Dashboard, useful.
+If your bank’s app doesn’t provide this, you might find a free budgeting app, such as Yolt, useful.

 Once you’re aware of your usual monthly income and outgoings, you can start keeping a planner to help you decide what to do with your money on a monthly basis.
 Grab an empty notebook and allocate at least one page for each month of the year.
 For each month, write down your expected income, all of your fixed expenses (such as your mortgage/rent and utility bills) and your minimum debt repayments.
 Then write a breakdown of your budget for other expenses that will come up that month (food, clothes, gifts, travel) – this will likely vary from month to month.
 At the bottom of the page, work out how much money you’ll expect to have left that month and plan how you’ll use it.
 You could choose to move some of it into a separate pot to cover your annual expenses (such as the car MOT), use it to pay down some debt or transfer it into your savings account.
 This combination of monthly budgeting and planning makes it easier to track where your money goes and should help you to feel more in control of how you’re using it.

-A higher credit score can improve your chances of being approved for a credit card, loan or mortgage at more affordable rates, giving you more piece of mind when you apply.
+A higher credit score can improve your chances of being approved for a, or mortgage at more affordable rates, giving you more piece of mind when you apply.
 If there’s room for improvement in your credit score, see our guide to

 Using credit responsibly is a key part of building and maintaining your score.
 To get a high credit score, you need a solid credit history that proves to lenders you’re able to manage your debts.
 Putting a few purchases on a credit card that you know you can afford to pay off each month can help build up your credit history, which will see your score improve over time.
-Log in to your account to
+Create an account to

 You can also use our personalisedto discuss your financial goals and plan how you can work towards reaching them.